top of page

 Hello!

 My name is Adam Burgess, and I have an infectious passion for the applied arts and sciences.
 I have worked in many different capacities in various occupations, but I want to use my skills and abilities to help make the world a better place.
-I am seeking to begin a career in community-led sustainability initiatives, environmental restoration, and development projects that prioritize collaboration and impact.
+I am building a career in community-led sustainability initiatives, environmental restoration, and development projects that prioritize collaboration and impact.

 Resumé